-Trust in the principles of muscle overload (progressive, intermittent, whatever!), periodization (planned or randomized), functional exercise, and Crossfit.
+Professionally trust in the principles of muscle overload (progressive, intermittent, whatever!), periodization (planned or randomized), functional exercise, and Crossfit.
 Afraid of the ocean, extreme heights, roller coasters and the bathroom scale.
 Intolerant of arrogance, crying babies and people who go to Costco to eat at the sample stations.
 Currently contemporary, but always a country girl.
 Love my sweats and big T-shirts.
 Can’t go barefoot, always in socks.
 Like to fish.
-Dream of living in Japan and Italy, and have a very long bucket list.
-In love with my husband, our cat Sumo-too, and cake batter ice cream.
+Dream of living in Japan or Italy, and have a very long bucket list.
+In love with my husband and cake batter ice cream.
 My husband says I suck at taking criticism, (so not true!), am deathly afraid of roaches and am really great at motivating people.
 Which is why I love our Rebel Community so much.

 I may have bloomed late in life with many things, but with age and an ongoing personal fight with “the perfect body image”, finally embracing sound nutrition, efficient and effective exercise programming and good health has taught me the values of flexibility…that people who want to change their lifestyle habits and move their lives in a more healthy direction, can’t be forced to fit into a specific mold; that every person is an individual; their personalities are individual, their metabolisms and tolerance for intensity; their habits and lifestyles are as individual as they are.
 Someone wishing to make positive lifestyle changes can’t be forced to fit into any one specific diet plan, exercise regimen or health philosophy.
 Women, especially, need options, flexibility and someone to understand their preferences, and help them build a healthy lifestyle around those preferences.
 You can’t force someone into an Atkins, Keto, Paleo, IIFYM or Weight Watchers mentality, or into a marathoner’s or bodybuilder’s fitness program– but you can take their preferences and mesh them with sound nutrition and physical activity strategies and build their life around and into a healthy form of what they’re already used to.
 All with a little Tough Love, when necessary.
 That is why I’ve dedicated virtually all of my free time to learning more and studying metabolism and diet, age and hormonal changes, training responses at different ages…sponging up as much as I can.